soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 implementation from the user**, and the only way to interact with the library is via the API we provide.

-This provides the safety we wanted to provide, but in this case it also *blocks* the user from extending our library *in their own project* with things we haven't implemented yet, such as lists or code blocks.
+This provides the safety we wanted to provide, but in this case, it also *blocks* the user from extending our library *in their own project* with things we haven't implemented yet, such as lists or code blocks.